Skip to main content

 Wildlife Ecosystems

 The park's primary forests support a rich Amazonian fauna including jaguars, pink river dolphins, giant otters, black caimans, and numerous primate species such as woolly monkeys, spider monkeys, and pygmy marmosets.
-The avifauna exceeds 450 species, featuring macaws, toucans, harpy eagles, and an extraordinary diversity of antbirds and flycatchers.
-The river systems harbor over 200 species of freshwater fish including piranhas and arapaimas.
-The floodplain forests support distinct wildlife communities adapted to fluctuating water levels.
+A comprehensive avifaunal survey of the Caquetá-Putumayo region documented more than 531 bird species, featuring macaws, toucans, harpy eagles (Harpia harpyja), and an extraordinary diversity of antbirds and flycatchers.
+[1] The river systems harbor diverse freshwater fish including piranhas and arapaima (Arapaima gigas).
+[2] The floodplain forests support distinct wildlife communities adapted to fluctuating water levels.

 Flora Ecosystems

 Dense tropical lowland rainforest dominates the park, with a multi-layered canopy reaching 35 to 40 meters and emergent trees towering above at 50 meters or more.
-The diversity is staggering, with estimates of over 1,000 tree species per hectare.
-Floodplain forests feature specialized igapó and várzea communities adapted to seasonal inundation.
+The park encompasses 48 identified ecosystems, with 81 percent being aquatic systems reflecting the importance of the river and floodplain habitats.
+[1] Floodplain forests feature specialized igapó and várzea communities adapted to seasonal inundation.
 Terra firme forest on unflooded uplands supports the tallest trees and greatest structural complexity.
 Epiphytes including orchids, bromeliads, and aroids are abundant throughout.

 Geology